Soccer-German vice chancellor: 'Opportunity is there' to wear OneLove armbands | Sports-Games

 - Germany

-Germany's Interior Minister Nancy Faeser on Wednesday said FIFA's decision was a "grave mistake".
+German Interior Minister Nancy Faeser on Wednesday said FIFA's decision was a "grave mistake".
 "This is not alright, how federations are being put under pressure," Faeser said during a visit to a German FA event in Doha.
-"These were not the security guarantees I had received from (Qatar's) Interior Minister (during her earlier visit in November).
+"These were not the security guarantees I had received from (Qatar's) Interior Minister" (During her earlier visit in November).

 In response to the DFB's decision not to wear it only days after it had said it would, Rewe, one of Germany's biggest supermarket chains, scrapped its advertising campaign with the DFB.